Frequently Asked Questions

 Are the prices inclusive of GST?

-We don’t charge GST.
+We absorbed all the GST and do not charge to customers.
 GST can’t be refunded for international purchases as we are not GST registered.

 Do you ship internationally?